Ramotion/gliding-collection/README.md

 }
 ```

-• Drag `UIView` onto the canvas, change it's class to `GlidingCollection` and set autolayout constraints.
+• Drag a `UIView` onto the canvas.
+Change it's class to `GlidingCollection` and use autolayout constraints.

 ![step-2](/assets/step-2.png)

-• Connect this view to your view controller class as `@IBOutlet`.
+• Connect this view to your view controller class as an `@IBOutlet`.

 ```swift
 @IBOutlet var glidingCollection: GlidingCollection!
 ```

-• Make your view controller conformant to `GlidingCollectionDatasource`.
-It's very similar to `UITableView` or `UICollectionView` *datasource* protocols that you know:
+• Make your view controller conform to `GlidingCollectionDatasource`.
+It's very similar to the `UITableView` or `UICollectionView` *datasource* protocols that you know:

 ```swift
 extension ViewController: GlidingCollectionDatasource {